Pool Cost Estimator — West Virginia

 West Virginia winters require annual pool closing and opening — typically $300–$600/year combined.
 Budget for a quality pool cover.

-Pool Costs by City in West Virginia
+Cost to Build a Pool by City in West Virginia (2026)

 ↓ Get Your Free West Virginia Pool Cost Estimate ↓